autoNumeric/autoNumeric/README.md

 1. `'input'`
 1. `'keyup'`
 1. `'autoNumeric:formatted'` when all the formatting is done
+  - Note: The `event` variable in the event handler provide access to the old and new value in `{ detail : { oldValue: 1, newValue: 2 } }`

 When inputting a modifier key (ie. `Control`), we get:
 1. `'keydown'`